mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Emulated Resolution: Force MAME internal drawing resolution, use hires resolution to improve artwork rendering at the expense of performance or to minimize 4:3 scaling artifacts.

+-Emulated Speed: Changes the way MAME throttles gameplay such that the game runs at some multiplier of the original speed.
+It's useful to make playables high demanding games using lower nominal speed ( ex, 80%).

 -Audio Sync.
 Enable it to get smoother gameplay and better sound in some cases.
 You should also disable Throttle, and set 6 or 8 manual frame skip if needed.

 -Throttle: Configures the default thottling setting.
 When throttling is on, MAME attempts to keep the game running at the game's intended speed.
 When throttling is off, MAME runs the game as fast as it can.
 Note that the fastest speed is more often than not limited by your graphics card, especially for older games.